AntoineSoetewey/running-pace-calculator/README.md

 # Running pace calculator

-Type in the distance you plan to run and the time in which you would like to run that distance to find your necessary pace and the splits.
+This converter allows you to find:

+- the necessary pace and splits based on the running distance and time
+- the distance based on the pace and time
+- the time based on the pace and the distance

 See the Shiny app: https://antoinesoetewey.shinyapps.io/running-pace-calculator/